-Georgia Southwestern State University is a participant in several intern programs including the Georgia Intern Program and the Legislative Intern Program.
-Students may receive a maximum of twelve semester hours toward their degree for work as interns in public and non-profit agencies.
-Students from all academic areas are eligible for the program.
-Courses for which academic credit is to be awarded must be approved in advance by the dean of the school/college or chair of the department offering the courses and the Campus Coordinator of the program.
-Course numbers 4920-4930 in each discipline are generally reserved for Intern Program credit.
-Interested students should contact the Campus Coordinator of the GSW Intern Program in the Department of History and Political Science for additional information.
+Georgia Southwestern State University offers students local, state-wide, and national internship opportunities.
+Students may receive a maximum of twelve semester hours toward their degree for work as interns in businesses and public and non-profit agencies.
+Students from all academic areas who are at least a junior or senior are eligible to enroll in an internship course for academic credit.
+Internship courses for which academic credit is to be awarded must be approved in advance by the dean of the school/college or chair of the department offering the courses.
+Interested students should contact the departmental or college internship coordinator or the Director of Experiential Learning.